 There is no formal imputation for non-response.
-However, use is made of imputation for both unit and item non-response on a manual basis from data held by CSO (i.e. CIS 2006-2008 and BERD 2009/2010) for previous returns, and from other available resources such as the Forfás Business Expenditure on Research and Development Survey data.
+However, use is made of imputation for both unit and item non-response on a manual basis from data held by CSO for previous returns (e.g. CIS 20010-2012 and BERD 2013/2014), and from other available resources such as the CSO/DJEI Business Expenditure on Research and Development (BERD) survey data.

 In the absence of any other source for missing monetary amounts in the case of research and development expenditure, missing values are estimated using averages from other responding enterprises by NACE and employment size.
-The grossing factors are verified by comparing the grossed values for turnover and employment to the results of the 2009 Census of Industrial Production and Annual Services Inquiry.
+The grossing factors are verified by comparing the grossed values for turnover and employment to the results of the 2013 Census of Industrial Production (CIP) and Annual Services Inquiry (ASI).